 You can go to our page on the Equality Act 2010 for more information on how the act aims to protect carers and those they look after.

 If you explore the other pages in our Looking after someone section you will find plenty of information about how you can access support as carer, including details of how to request a carer's assessment from your local council.

-Carers Network is the main organisation in Kensington and Chelsea, Westminster, and Hammersmith & Fulham providing support and information for unpaid adult carers looking after someone over 18.
+Carers Network is the main organisation in Kensington and Chelsea, and Westminster providing support and information for unpaid adult carers looking after someone over 18.
 You can find their details, and various other organisations and groups offering support and activities on these pages:-

 You can find out more about local support available to carers on our Carers' advice and support organisations page.

 And our Events calendar offers information on support groups and other activities for carers in your area.